 - a.
-Short-term bicycle parking may be provided in any combination of bicycle racks and bicycle lockers.
+SHORT-TERM BICYCLE PARKING may be provided in any combination of bicycle racks and bicycle lockers.
 Racks that are double height or require hanging of a bicycle are prohibited for SHORT-TERM BICYCLE PARKING. - b.
-Short-term bicycle parking must be provided outside of a PRINCIPAL BUILDING and within fifty (50) feet of the PRINCIPAL ENTRANCE of the use served by the parking. - Short-term bicycle parking must be at the same grade as the ABUTTING sidewalk or at a location that can be reached by an Accessible route from the sidewalk that is a minimum of five (5) feet wide, with no steps and a six percent (6%) slope or less. - d.
+SHORT-TERM BICYCLE PARKING must be provided outside of a PRINCIPAL BUILDING and within fifty (50) feet of the PRINCIPAL ENTRANCE of the use served by the parking. - c.
+SHORT-TERM BICYCLE PARKING must be at the same grade as the ABUTTING sidewalk or at a location that can be reached by an Accessible route from the sidewalk that is a minimum of five (5) feet wide, with no steps and a six percent (6%) slope or less. - d.
 Bike racks may be installed within the furnishing zone of a sidewalk of an ABUTTING public THOROUGHFARE provided that an ENCROACHMENT permit is granted by the City Council.
-A rack may also consist of a hoop affixed to a parking meter, with approval from the Director of Mobility. - Any required short-term bicycle parking provided in a STRUCTURE or under cover must be: - a).
+A rack may also consist of a hoop affixed to a parking meter, with approval from the Director of Mobility. - i.
+Any required SHORT-TERM BICYCLE PARKING provided in a STRUCTURE or under cover must be: - a).
 Provided at ground level; - b).
-Provided free of charge; - c).
-Clearly marked as bicycle parking; - d).
-Separated from vehicle parking by a physical
+Provided free of charge;